-Overall, as local outlets for a national brand, your network is in a good position if you’ve provided them with the luxury of choice when it comes to support.
-There are many national brands who keep their budgets right there: national.
+Overall, as local outlets for a national brand, your network is in a good position if you’ve provided them with the luxury of choice when it comes to local marketing support.
+There are after all many national brands who keep their budgets right there: national.

 Q1: Can they demonstrate the design skills needed to ensure a brand looks as good at local-level as it does in all the big-budget national executions, regardless of the channel?

-Q2: Do they understand and can they manage the complex relationships between HQ and its network of dealers, sales outlets, franchisees or branches?
+Q2: Do they understand and can they manage the complex relationships between HQ and its network of retailers, dealers, sales outlets, franchisees, venues or branches?

 A: No and no. A local agency deals with a local outlet; it does not deal regionally or nationally and cannot coordinate local or regional marketing campaigns as a cohesive whole.